 - Set one of them aside to make it plain cookies.

-- For light brown, add 1 tbsp cocoa powder into one of them and knead well.
+- For light brown, add 1 tablespoon cocoa powder into one of them and knead well.

-- For dark brown, add 2 tbsp cocoa powder into another one and knead.
+- For dark brown, add 2 tablespoon cocoa powder into another one and knead.

 - For pink, add 9 drops purple food coloring into another and knead.